lemonmade/quilt/documentation/craft.md

 A big part of modern development tools (for better or for worse) is configuration.
 Sometimes, plugins can infer all the configuration they need from the project or workspace, but most times, it helps to have a way for other plugins (including those authored directly by the author of the app/ service/ package) to customize the configuration manually.

-Sewing Kit provides a handy `WaterfallHook` object that allows developers to run potentially-async customizations to a value, which Quilt will make available to you when you [add configuration to other plugins](#configuring-hooks) or add a [step to run](#add-steps-to-run).
+Craft provides a handy `WaterfallHook` object that allows developers to run potentially-async customizations to a value, which Quilt will make available to you when you [add configuration to other plugins](#configuring-hooks) or add a [step to run](#add-steps-to-run).
 A waterfall hook keeps track of its current value as it passes that value to each consumer who has “hooked into” it, allowing consumers to augment or replace that configuration.

-There are two parts to adding a hook in Sewing Kit:
+There are two parts to adding a hook in Craft:

 - Using the `hooks` function for a task to initialize your hooks
 - Augmenting the TypeScript types so that your hook is visible to other plugins